menu

 How to Find: Insecure Direct Object References (IDOR)

-IDOR is a broken access control vulnerability where invalidated user input can be used to perform unauthorized access to application functions. idor can result in sensitive information disclosure, information tampering, etc.
+IDOR is a broken access control vulnerability in which invalidated user input can be used to perform unauthorized access to application functions.
+This can result in sensitive information disclosure, information tampering, etc.

-This issue was previously part of OWASP top 10 vulnerabilities, later it was merged with OWASP's top 10 A5 Broken Access control vulnerability.
+This issue was previously part of OWASP's top 10 vulnerabilities; later, it was merged with OWASP's top 10 A5 broken access control vulnerability.

-For proper exploitation of the vulnerability, IDOR is usually paired with a Broken Access control vulnerability, as it is the access control issue that allows an attacker to directly access the object.
+For proper exploitation of the vulnerability, IDOR is usually paired with a broken access control vulnerability, as the access control issue allows an attacker to directly access the object.
 IDOR occurs in HTTP methods like GET, POST, PUT, and DELETE.

 PID001